Trenyce: 2015–present: Macau and other work

 In 2015, Trenyce hosted Taboo, a cabaret show designed by Franco Dragone, in Macau, China.
 The show was staged in the casino City of Dreams; Trenyce was given creative control over the selection of musical genres and songs as long as they fit the cabaret's overall style.
 Macau.com praised Trenyce's stage presence and "the power of her voice and stature".
 In 2016, Trenyce collaborated with DJ Guy Scheiman on his single "This Time".
 From 2015 to 2017, Trenyce reprised her role in the West End production of Thriller – Live.
 Reviewer Hannah Kerin praised Trenyce's performance of Jackson's 1987 single "The Way You Make Me Feel", calling it "show-stopping" and writing that it "stood out amidst many fantastic renditions of the hits and less well known material".

 In 2017, Trenyce starred in Heart & Soul: Music of Whitney Houston, Dionne Warwick & Diana Ross, promoted as part of "the Chris Isaacson Presents lineup of spring cabaret fare". as one of "three sultry starlets".
 She participated in the show during its stints at the Catalina Bar & Grill in Hollywood and Martinis Above Fourth in San Diego, California.
 The same year, she volunteered in Karamu House, speaking to young girls and participating in its "Saving Our Daughters Cinderellas on Broadway" program; she was named "Celebrity Godparent" for her work.

-Later in the year, Trenyce played Diana Ross on a North American tour of Motown: The Musical.
+Trenyce played Diana Ross in a 2017 North American tour of Motown: The Musical.
 Her performance received positive reviews.
-The Times of Northwest Indiana's Eloise Marie Valdez praised her vocals, while Chicago Sun-Times' Hedy Weiss pointed to her ability to connect with the audience as a highlight.
+The Times of Northwest Indiana's Eloise Marie Valdez praised her vocals, while Chicago Sun-Times Hedy Weiss pointed to her ability to connect with the audience as a highlight.
+In 2022, Trenyce performed the theme song, "Good Time" for Sherri Shepherd's talk show Sherri.